-- Workstations running Windows 10/11, MAC OS 10.15 or later, Linux, UNIX, or other platforms are compatible with TCP/IP Protocols. - Workstation is installed with Ethernet NIC (Network Interface Card) - Serial Port (Terminal) - The above PC comes with COM Port (DB9/RS232) or USB-to-RS232 converter - Ethernet Port - Network cables -- Use standard network (UTP) cables with RJ45 connectors. - The above workstation is installed with Web browser and JAVA runtime environment Plug-in
+- Workstations running Windows 10/11, MAC OS 10.15 or later, Linux, UNIX, or other platforms are compatible with TCP/IP Protocols. - Workstation is installed with Ethernet NIC (Network Interface Card) - Serial Port (Terminal) - The above PC comes with COM Port (DB9/RS232) or USB-to-RS232 converter - Ethernet Port - Network cables -- Use standard network (UTP) cables with RJ45 connectors. - The above workstation is installed with Web browser tools

-It is recommended to use Chrome 98.0.xxx or above to access the Industrial Managed Switch.
+It is recommended to use Chrome 98.0.xxx or above to access the Industrial Managed PoE+ Switch.